 Do Erosion Control Blankets Biodegrade?

-Erosion control blankets will biodegrade at different levels, depending on the materials used to construct the blanket and the conditions in your location.
-In general, a majority of the erosion control blankets offered here are built using natural fibers such as straw, coconut coir, wood fibers, and photodegradable jute and polypropylene netting.
-This allows many of our natural products to biodegrade over time to enrich your surrounding areas.
+In general, a majority of our erosion control blankets are built using natural fibers like straw, coconut coir fiber, wood fibers, photodegradable jute, and polypropylene netting.
+This allows many of our natural products to biodegrade over time, enriching your surrounding areas.

 The coconut coir fiber is created using the husks of coconuts.
-These husks have be cured over time to develop strengthened coir fibers.
-These fibers offer increased strength that provides increased erosion control in demanding conditions.
+These husks have been cured over time to develop strengthened coir fibers.
+Coir fiber blankets are more dense than straw blankets and therefore heavier to manipulate.

 Choosing a Natural Erosion Control Mat

-Choosing the right erosion control mat for your location will be highly dependant on several different factors, including several conditions of your location.
-Typical factors you will want to take into consideration when choosing a mat include the following:
+Choosing the right erosion control mat for your location will be highly dependent on several different factors, including the conditions of your location.
+Consider the following when choosing an erosion control mat:

 - Slope: A majority of our mats are rated for slopes anywhere from 3:1 to 1:1 in size.
 3:1 slopes will be flatter and may require low-level erosion control.
 1:1 slopes, by contrast, will be significantly steeper and will require tougher erosion control options, such as coir.

-- Flow: Often used along banks, streams, and shores, choosing an erosion control mat is also dependant on the water flow in your location.
-Higher flows will require stronger mats, such as the coir or coconut fiber material, while low flows may only require straw or wood fiber.
+- Flow: Often used along banks, streams, and shores, choosing an erosion control blankets is also dependent on the water flow in your location.
+Higher flows will require stronger blankets, such as the coir or coconut fiber material, while low flows may only require straw or wood fiber.